 |

-click in on the icon at left.
+the icon at left.

 |

-the Russian translation
+For the Russian

-click on the icon at left.
+icon at left.

 |